sinjab/go-rerankers/README.md

 ./go-rerankers --list-models

 # Test with a JSON file
-./go-rerankers --test-file tests/data/test_ml.json --top-k 3
+./go-rerankers --test-file test_data/test_ml.json --top-k 3

+# Test all JSON files in test_data directory
+./go-rerankers --test-all --reranker mxbai-v2 --top-k 3
+./go-rerankers --test-all --top-k 2  # Test all files with all models

 # Test with direct query and documents (all models use real inference)
 ./go-rerankers --query "What is AI?" \